mathewpareles/TIs-And-Superconductivity/README.md

 ## Superconductivity Research

 This repository demonstrates a new possible class of superconducting material.
 We show that it's easier to create the conditions for superconductivity in rotationally symmetric materials than in arbitrary materials (topological insulators).
-Here are some rotationally symmetric materials (drawn in Reciprocal Space).
+Here are some rotationally symmetric materials, drawn in Reciprocal Space.

 <p align="center">
 <img src="/images/2.png" alt="4 fold mat" width="250"/>